caustic-hue/Desktop-App-Funny/README.md

  - The setup file for Windows doesn't add FalixNodes shortcut to user's start menu.
 (Windows)

 ## To Do List
-- [ ] Change install folder to "FalixNodes" instead of "Korbs Studio"
+- [x] Change install folder to "FalixNodes" instead of "Korbs Studio"
-- [ ] Replace videos in Help page with content from *official* YouTube channel
 - [ ] Finish dark mode for Control Panel
-- [ ] Finish Help page
-- [ ] Seperate Help page from app, allowing it be updated without updating the app
+- [x] Seperate Help page from app, allowing it be updated without updating the app